meacu1pa/meaculpa.dev/content/about.md

 ## Hey there 👋

-I'm Dom, nice to meet you!
+My name is Dom, nice to meet you!

+I am a full-stack software engineer focused on continuously shipping robust web applications.
+During my career in software engineering I crossed multiple domains and tackled versatile technical challenges.
+Being a servant team player, I value and practice candid feedback.
+My number one driver is curiosity.

 After graduating in the field of geographic information systems (GIS), I decided it's time to shift my focus on the software engineering side of things.
 I've got a bunch of experience working with PHP, especially the Symfony framework.
 In my free time I like to explore new tools, technologies and languages - currently the [Deno](https://deno.land/) ecosystem is my jam.

-During my career in software engineering and geospatial data science I crossed several domains and diverse technical challenges.
-My focus always lies upon designing and delivering maintainable, future-proof systems - all while avoiding to over-engineer.
-As a servant team player I value and practice candid feedback.
-My number one driver is curiosity!

 Besides writing code I also enjoy scratching vinyl records (turntablism), practicing martial arts and reading a good book.